-A Guest Student application is required, as is a college reference.
+A Guest Student application is required.
 Non-degree seeking students can enroll full time or part time at Goshen College.
-Non-degree seeking students applying for the Merry Lea Sustainability Semester must also submit an official transcript from their current school.
+Non-degree seeking students applying for the Merry Lea Sustainability Semester or Agroecology Summer Intensive (ASI) must also submit an official transcript from their current school.
 Degree-seeking students will have priority for limited enrollment courses.